mshamash/OnePetri-benchmark/README.md

 *Coming soon...*

 ## Contact <a name="contact"></a>
-If you have any questions or comments on the OnePetri models in this repo, please contact Michael Shamash (michael@onepetri.ai) or [create a GitHub issue in this repository](https://github.com/mshamash/onepetri-models/issues)!
+If you have any questions or comments on the OnePetri benchmarking analysis in this repo, please contact Michael Shamash (michael@onepetri.ai)!

 ## Copyright <a name="copyright"></a>
 OnePetri - AI-Powered Petri Dish Analysis <br />